####

 Bail is an important legal tool that helps ensure that an accused person will return to court.
 It also ensures that the accused doesn’t commit another crime while on bail and prevents them from fleeing the country.
 Bail has been used for thousands of years as a way for people to be released from jail pending trial or other court proceedings.
 The idea behind it is simple: if someone can afford to pay bail, they’re less likely to flee because they won’t lose their money if they go free.
 Obviously, this isn’t always true—but it makes sense in most cases and helps keep criminal justice systems fair across different socio-economic groups.

-See also How Much Does a Hotel Receptionist Earn in Namibia?
+See also How Much Does a Generator Cost in Namibia?

 In Namibia, you can get bail for being arrested and detained by the police if you have on your person 50,000 N$ or more.
 If you’re not able to pay this amount, they will take the property of equal value from your custody.
 For example, if the bail is 50,000 N$, and you only have 25,000 N$ on your person, they would take up to 25,000 N$ worth of property from your custody.